ring-lang/ring/bin/README.md

 (3) install.bat - Copy DLL files from libraries folders to the bin folder

-(4) installqt515.bat - Copy Qt 5.15.0 DLL files to the bin folder

-(5) installqt512.bat - Copy Qt 5.12.6 DLL files to the bin folder

-(6) install.sh - Finish installing Ring on Ubuntu Linux, Fedora Linux and macOS
+(4) install.sh - Finish installing Ring on Ubuntu Linux, Fedora Linux and macOS